GooseyHonker/RecursiveSimplicity/VERY incomplete and evolving content.md

 ===
 Genesis 3:19

 “In the sweat of thy face shalt thou eat bread, till thou return unto the ground; for out of it wast thou taken: for dust thou art, and unto dust shalt thou return.”
-A

 Hebrew (Masoretic Text), broken out word-for-word: